nshkrdotcom/agent_experiments/mcp/mcp-client/README.md

 # Composable MCP Client with Workflows

 This project demonstrates a modular Python client for interacting with MCP (Model Context Protocol) servers.
-It uses a configuration-driven approach to define workflows that leverage an LLM (Google Gemini via `google-generativeai`) and various MCP tools.
+It uses a configuration-driven approach to define workflows that leverage an LLM (Google Gemini via `google-genai`) and various MCP tools.

 ## Features